kamalsoni52/MERN-URL-SHORTNER/README.md

 While this project is primarily a demonstration, you are welcome to fork the repository and use it as a foundation for your own URL shortener project or experiment with additional features and enhancements.

-## License

-This project is released under the MIT License, granting you the freedom to use, modify, and distribute the code as needed.

-This comprehensive README provides a detailed overview of your URL shortener web application, its technologies, features, and information on how others can contribute to it.